CUBRID/cubrid-manual/en/csql.rst

 .. option:: -q, --query-output

     This option displays the result for easy use in insert queries, only show column names and values, and works with **-c** or **-i** option.
-Each column name and value are separated by a comma or a single character of the **--delimiter** option; and all results except for numeric types are enclosed by a single quote or a single character of the **--enclosure** option.
+Each column name and value are separated by a comma or a single character of the **\\-\\-delimiter** option; and all results except for numeric types are enclosed by a single quote or a single character of the **\\-\\-enclosure** option.
 If the enclosure is a single quote, the single quote in the results is replaced with two ones.
 It is ignored when it is given with **-l** option.

     ::